cornernote/base-folder-installer/README.md

-zf1-public-asset-installer
+base-folder-installer
 =============================

-Composer installer for packages that need to be placed in the public folder of a ZF1 project.
-This can be used to load CSS packages and JS frameworks.
+Composer installer for packages that need to be placed in the base folder of a project.